 Remote Location – Students

 - Connect your system to the network or connect to indianatechopen wireless network

 - If the registration page does not come up, go to https://www.indianatech.edu

 - Register your computer with your student login information

 Registration will only be required once or twice a year depending on changes to the network.

 Students can register their own gaming consoles themselves and more easily.
-This also allows the gaming system to more smoothly connect to our network.
-To do this, go to:
+Please use your access key to connect devices via wireless.